-- 1) SPT has defined the list of types of investment instruments that are permitted investments authorised for use in Appendix 1.
-Appendix 2 expands on the treasury risks involved in each type of investment and the mitigation measures adopted. - 2) SPT will set limits on the amounts and maturity of its investments through applying the Credit Rating Criteria (section 4.3) and Counterparty Limits (section 4.5). - 3) SPT has determined that it will only use approved counterparties from the United Kingdom. - 4) SPT has determined that all investments will be denominated in Sterling. - 5) SPT will set a limit for the amount of its investments which are invested for longer than 365 days, as shown in Table 12 in section 4.7 below. - 6) SPT has set an individual transaction limit of £20m with a tolerance level of 2%. - 7) SPT has appointed treasury management advisors (section 3.2.1) to provide expert advice on how to optimise an appropriate balance of security, liquidity and return, given the risk appetite of the organisation in the context of the expected level of cash balances and need for liquidity throughout the year.
+1) SPT has defined the list of types of investment instruments that are permitted investments authorised for use in Appendix 1.
+Appendix 2 expands on the treasury risks involved in each type of investment and the mitigation measures adopted.

+- 2) SPT will set limits on the amounts and maturity of its investments through applying credit rating criteria (section 4.3) and counterparty limits (section 4.5). - 3) SPT has determined that it will only use approved counterparties from the United Kingdom. - 4) SPT has determined that all investments will be denominated in Sterling. - 5) SPT will set a limit for the amount of its investments which are invested for longer than 365 days, as shown in Table 11 above (section 3.6.2). - 6) SPT has set an individual transaction limit of £20m with a tolerance level of 2%. - 7) SPT has appointed treasury management advisors (section 3.1) to provide expert advice on how to optimise an appropriate balance of security, liquidity and return, given the risk appetite of the organisation in the context of the expected level of cash balances and need for liquidity throughout the year.